Projective line over a ring: Over discrete rings

-For the rational numbers Q, homogeneity of coordinates means that every element of P(Q) may be represented by an element of P(Z).
-Similarly, a homography of P(Q) corresponds to an element of the modular group, the automorphisms of P(Z).
+For the rational numbers Q, homogeneity of coordinates means that every element of P1(Q) may be represented by an element of P1(Z).
+Similarly, a homography of P1(Q) corresponds to an element of the modular group, the automorphisms of P1(Z).

 Over continuous rings

 The projective line over a division ring results in a single auxiliary point ∞ = U[1, 0].
 Examples include the real projective line, the complex projective line, and the projective line over quaternions.
 These examples of topological rings have the projective line as their one-point compactifications.
 The case of the complex number field C has the Möbius group as its homography group.